kimptgr/sortir.eni/README.md

 👥 Development

-    Project developed in a team of 3 students as part of a training program.
+    Project developed in a team of 3 students (leotexier348, chomizzz and kimptgr) as part of a training program.
     Technologies used:
         Language: PHP
         Framework: Symfony